lchingen/vae/README.md

 	2) The balance between reconstruction and generation

-Latent space dimension (z-dim) corresponds to the compression ratio of the encoder (e.g. 32x32x3 input image with z-dim of 100 corresponds to (32x32x3)/100 ~ 22x compression), therefore, if z-dim is too small, meaning that the compression is too high, the representation (reconstruction and generation) capability of the VAE is limited .
+Latent space dimension (z-dim) corresponds to the compression ratio of the encoder (e.g. 32x32x3 input image with z-dim of 100 corresponds to (32x32x3)/100 ~ 22x compression), therefore, if z-dim is too small, meaning that the compression is too high, the representation (reconstruction and generation) capability of the VAE is limited.
 </p>

 <p align="justify">